St John crew told they're 'too PC' for 'dealing with black people'

 Paramedic Jane Murray testified yesterday how Burr was frustrated that they were treating the teen's injuries and not supplying him with Nurofen.

-She said Burr responded by saying he "wanted some f****** Nurofen and that he was the f****** homeowner".
+She said Burr responded by saying he "wanted some f***ing Nurofen and that he was the f***ing homeowner".

 Questioned about the knife by defence counsel Philip Morgan QC, Pool said she first saw it when her colleague was kneeling on it as she treated the injured teen.

-"I said 'shit, that's a knife under your knee' .. and she indicated to the police officer that it was there and that she wanted it gone."
+"I said 's***, that's a knife under your knee' .. and she indicated to the police officer that it was there and that she wanted it gone."

 The knife was about 30cm long with a smooth blade.